A Website Construction Guide for Visual Artists:

 Negotiating images and text

-Browsers will treat images like they treat text -- they don't have any automatic line-breaks or other such considerations, they simply interrupt the document flow:
+Browsers will treat images like they treat text -- they are not block-level elements (meaning: they don't cause a line-break).
+They simply interrupt the document flow:

 The sea cucumber is an echinoderm of the class Holothuroidea, with an elongated body and leathery skin, which is found on the sea floor worldwide.
 It is so named because of its cucumber-like shape.
 Like all echinoderms, sea cucumbers have an endoskeleton just below the skin.
 Sea cucumbers are generally scavengers, feeding on debris in the benthic layer.